 Unit: 6th Georgia Infantry

 He was a teacher in Columbus, GA until 1854 when he passed the bar and began to practice as an attorney.
 He moved his practice to Baker County in 1858.
-Enrolled in Company H, 6th Georgia Infantry as 2nd Lieutenant on 27 May 1861.
-Elected Captain later the same day, vice Capt.
-Alfred H. Colquitt, who was elected Colonel.
+He enrolled in Company H of the 6th Georgia Infantry as 2nd Lieutenant on 27 May 1861 and was elected Captain later the same day, vice Captain Alfred H. Colquitt, who was elected Colonel.

 He was mortally wounded and captured in action at Sharpsburg on 17 September.

-Died of wounds in Stone House Hospital in Maryland in 1862.
-Originally buried "on eastern side of branch in Samuel Poffenbarger's meadow and along the line fence between Poffenbarger and Miller" near the battlefield at Sharpsburg.
-Probably reinterred at Hagerstown in about 1874.
+He died of wounds in the Stone House Hospital on Samuel Poffenberger's farm near Sharpsburg in 1862.
+He was originally buried "on eastern side of branch in Samuel Poffenbarger's meadow and along the line fence between Poffenbarger and Miller" near the battlefield at Sharpsburg and was probably reinterred at Hagerstown in about 1874.

 Burial information from Pruett1.
-Service details from Ranger95's Roster2.
+Service details from Fincham's Roster2 based on Henderson's.
 Pre-war details from S. Joseph Lewis, Jr. in his introduction to Plane's Letters to his wife, in The Georgia Historical Quarterly, Vol. 48, No. 2, June, 1964.
 Captain Plane also has a stone at Rose Hill Cemetery, Macon, GA.

 2 Fincham, Jr., Ray, Artillery, Cavalry, Infantry Regimental Histories - Georgia C.S.A., Published c.
 2005, <http://www.ranger95.com/civil_war/georgia/index.html>, Source page: /infantry/rosters/6th_inf_regt_rost_h.html [AotW citation 9637]